Creation of a Partnership Firm | A complete guide

 Regarding registration of a partnership firm

 To get the fruits of a partnership [firm] some legal proceedings and approval of the government is necessary.
-The registration of a partnership firm is undertaken by Office of the Registrar of Joint Stock Companies and Firms (RJSC) this office is under the supervision of the Ministry of Commerce.
+The registration of a partnership firm is undertaken by the Office of the Registrar of Joint Stock Companies and Firms (RJSC) this office is under the supervision of the Ministry of Commerce.

 Here is how a partnership firm can be created in Bangladesh.

 - Before you take the first step the name of your firm must be decided then it must be checked at the following link: http://app.roc.gov.bd:7781/psp/nc_search?p_user_id=if you found that the name is clear to go [not used/registered by other] then you have to create an account and get a record that the name is cleared.
-After that, you have to pay an amount to bank according to their direction to reserve that name for you.
+After that, you have to pay an amount to the bank according to their direction to reserve that name for you.

 - Then you with the confirmation of the name you have to create a Deed of Partnership specifying the particulars of your business [more discussed later]